emfeltham/emf-cv/main.typ

 *Eric Feltham* and Nicholas Christakis.
 (2020).
 "Voting In The 2020 Primaries Didn’t Worsen The COVID-19 Pandemic". *FiveThirtyEight*.

-= Grants, honors, and awards
+= Honors and awards

 #work_entry(link("https://sociology.yale.edu/news/eric-martin-feltham-2024-winner-yale-sociology-departments-marvin-b-sussman-dissertation-prize")[Sussman Prize for best dissertation in the past two years], "Yale Department of Sociology, New Haven, CT", end_date: "2024", tasks: ())

+#work_entry("Commonwealth Honors College Scholar with Greatest Distinction", [University of Massachusetts Amherst, Amherst, MA], end_date: "2013", tasks: (
+  [Awarded based on thesis quality and GPA],
+)
+)

+= Grants

 #work_entry("National Institutes of Health, The National Institute on Aging and the Office of Behavioral and Social Sciences Research", [Research Grant (R-01), "Characterizing Individuals' Cognitive Maps of their Village Social Networks"], end_date: "2022", tasks: (
   [Award: \$3,226,809 (over 4 years)],